Conditions

 Open the condition table and click on the first Value

 field.
 There are many types to choose from depending on the need.
-Since I want to check if the account input field is visible, I will use the Element visible
+Since you want to check if the account input field is visible, you will use the Element visible

 option.

-To check if the field is visible, I need to obtain the selector of the account input field and enter it into the remaining field.
-The node will then look like this
+To check if the account input field is visible, obtain its selector and enter it into the appropriate field.
+The node will then look like this.

-Additionally, I can configure the retry time for the Conditions
+Additionally, you can configure the retry time for the Conditions

-When running, I will see that the account input page has appeared -> the condition is true, and the process will proceed to the Write Log
+When running, you will see that the account input page has appeared -> the condition is true, and the process will proceed to the Write Log

 node with the description displayed